Patterns to Punctuate Song, with Darkness

 Punctuation helps to structure the flow of language.
 Punctuation opens up space, for another level of communication.
 Emotions can enter through cracks into the flow of language.
 Punctuation disrupts the text, at certain points.

-I employ a range of notation techniques to present this composition, the performance package contains performance instructions and the text, a written score for mezzo, an electronic track (playback), and a graphic punchcard score as a performative scenic element.
+I employ a range of notation techniques to present this composition.
+The performance package contains performance instructions and the text, a written score for mezzo, an electronic track (playback), and a graphic punchcard score as a performative scenic element.

 Punchcards are patterned to control a knitting machine, for example.
 A substantial number of holes is needed to form a pattern.
 At least, three holes.

-The performer has to wear a throat microphone, with a possibility to switch it on/off with a foot pedal.
+The performer wears a throat microphone, with a possibility to switch it on/off with a foot pedal.
 Throughout the piece, the throat microphone is used to highlight specific vocal productions by means of amplification and distortion; sonic moments aurally punctuate the performance.
 Five sections are defined in the score; in every section, the throat microphone is used in a different way.
 The punchcard score is a graphic representation and comment of these instructions.

 The playback composition starts with samples of sounds made with a punch tool, recorded during the making of the punchcard score.